NbpGit/NbpGit/README.md

 - Old Github: EndBP
 - Discord: nbp.

-# This sentence uses the first letter of each emoji
+ This sentence uses the first letter of each emoji
 - 🖐🐢📫😂 🧊🧼 🐮🦦🦦😂

 - 🌱 I’m currently learning html

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: Biz doesn't like pineapple leaves.
+- ⚡ This account is used to be more organized with things.